 Unfortunately, seas get polluted daily by oil leakages or spills.
 Research portrays that above 12 percent of oil enters water resources while being shipped or via dumping or drains.
 Oil spilling denotes not a local predicament as numerous marine and wildlife get affected severely.
 As oil never dissolves into water, it suffocates marine life including the aquatic plants that fail to find light for its photosynthesis.

 These deadly pollutants are produced from scientific, medical, and industrial sectors that utilize radioactive products.
 According to studies its shown that northern Europe emits maximum nuclear waste in the water resources.
 Refining and mining of thorium and uranium also pollute water resources.

-Dumping of innumerable kinds of litters including newspapers, cardboards, foam, Styrofoam, photodegradable packaging, plastic packaging, glass, and aluminum which takes above 6 weeks, 2 weeks, 50 years, 80 years, 6 weeks, 400 years, 200 years to degenerate respectively.
+Dumping of innumerable kinds of litters including newspapers, cardboards, foam, Styrofoam, photodegradable packaging, plastic packaging, glass, and aluminium which takes above 6 weeks, 2 weeks, 50 years, 80 years, 6 weeks, 400 years, 200 years to degenerate respectively.

 How manufacturing contaminates aid in water contamination?

 There are countless kinds of manufacturing pollutants that contaminate oceans and lakes.
 For instance, lead denoting a non-biodegradable and toxic material disrupts the bodily enzymes of the aquatic life.
 Asbestos leads to carcinogenic and severe health hazards.
 Nitrates and phosphates block the oxygen penetration of water resources.
 Petrochemical and mercury are also toxic and harmful to aquatic life.

 - A piping or tank network offers 10% of pollution in the water resources.
 The steel utilized as underground pipes may erode with time and results in leakages, hence affecting groundwater and surrounding soil.